mgiuffrida/mgiuffrida.github.io/_posts/2017-01-28-why-you-cant-find-shortcut-start-menu.md

 ## Add a program to Start, the right way

-Here's a bug-free way to add a shortcut to Start that will show up in search results.
+Here's a bug-free way to add a shortcut to Start that will show up in search results and the program list.
 If you've already tried pinning the app, you need the steps in the previous section.
 Otherwise, it's easy:

 1. Open your Start Menu directory in Explorer:
    `%AppData%\Microsoft\Windows\Start Menu\Programs`